Specialist, Advocacy (CA #1920-18)

-In this role, you will ensure that the grant-funded grant deliverables are met through supporting and managing relationships between the American Lung Association and key government and elected officials in San Diego.
-Leverage resources (staff, patients, volunteers, coalition partners, etc.) to advocate for Lung Association-supported public policy on lung health related issues.
-Also responsible for ensuring that our constituents and their stories will have a voice and a place in the public policy process.
-The position will help to implement a regional and statewide government relations strategic plan reflecting the Lung Association mission and desired outcomes.
+In this role, you will support and manage relationships between the American Lung Association and key government and elected officials in Los Angeles.
+This position will leverage resources (staff, patients, volunteers, coalition partners, etc.) to advocate for Lung Association-supported public policy on lung health related issues.
+Particularly, this position will be responsible for ensuring that our constituents and their stories will have a voice and a place in the public policy process.
+The position will implement a regional and statewide government relations strategic plan reflecting the Lung Association mission and desired outcomes.
 This is a grant funded position.

 Advocacy Outreach and Constituent Cultivation